 Mental health relates to an individual's ability to negotiate the daily challenges and social interactions of life without experiencing undue emotional or behavioural incapacity (DHAC and AIHW 1999).
-Problems and disorders that interfere with this ability and diminish quality of life and productivity include cognitive, emotional and behavioural disorders.
-Some of the major mental disorders perceived to be public health problems are schizophrenia, depression and anxiety disorders.
+There is a wide range of mental disorders that can affect an individual's functioning and quality of life.
 Each of these disorders is unique in terms of its incidence across the lifespan, causal factors and treatments.